18F/handbook/_pages/about-us/diversity.md

 - Join our Slack channel, [#g-diversity](https://gsa-tts.slack.com/messages/g-diversity/).
   -  Read the [Guidelines for the #G-Diversity Channel](https://docs.google.com/document/d/1IP0GERswH8t5nQxH0VyYPidj5TrkNtfJEmaPz3_y-go/edit)
 - Come to our meetings.
 We meet weekly, every Friday at 12:30-1pm EST. We also have open coworking sessions every Friday at 1pm EST, or the option to extend meeting topics to one hour.
-The meetings currently show up on the [TTS Working Groups and Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com)🔒 If you would like to be added to the invites directly, please [message Austin Hernandez](https://gsa-tts.slack.com/messages/@austinhernandez)🔒.
+The meetings currently show up on the [TTS Working Groups and Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com)🔒 If you would like to be added to the invites directly, please [message Austin Hernandez](https://gsa-tts.slack.com/messages/@austinhernandez)🔒 or [Victoria Wales](https://gsa-tts.slack.com/messages/@v)🔒.